Greensand321/Music_Indexer/README.md

 Lower values require more similar fingerprints.

+Typical duplicate distances fall between **0.02** and **0.15** when using Chromaprint fingerprints.
+After a scan the GUI will report the smallest and largest distances seen so you can fine‑tune your threshold.

 Per-format fingerprint thresholds used by the sync matcher can also be configured.
 Add a `format_fp_thresholds` section with extension keys: